-Acknowledgement of receipt of a multiple complaint on an alleged breach by the Netherlands of EU rules on pulse fishing.
+Acknowledgement of receipt of a multiple complaint on an alleged breach by Spain of EU rules on "Income tax of non-residents - Infringement of Article 63 TFEU".

-Reference number: CHAP (2020)02862
+Reference number: CHAP (2021) 1080

-The European Commission has received and continues to receive a large number of complaints about pulse fishing in the Netherlands.
+The European Commission has received a large number of complaints about "Income tax of non-residents - Infringement of Article 63 TFEU".

-The Commission has entered these complaints in the central registry of complaints under reference number CHAP (2020)02862 and will do the same for the upcoming complaints on the same topic.
+The Commission has entered these complaints in the central registry of complaints under reference number CHAP(2021)1080.
 Further information on your complaint can be submitted to the contact points listed here.
 Please quote the above-mentioned reference number.

-Given the significant number of complaints it received on this subject, the Commission, with a view to responding swiftly and informing those concerned as well as potentially wider public interest in the issue raised by the complainants, is publishing this acknowledgement of receipt on the dedicated page of the Europa website.
+Given the significant number of complaints it received on this subject, the Commission, with a view to responding swiftly and informing those concerned as well as taking into account potentially wider public interest in the issue raised by the complainants, is publishing this acknowledgement of receipt on the dedicated page of the Europa website.
 The complainants will be informed, through the same channel, of the results of the Commission's examination of these complaints and of the follow-up that the Commission may decide to take.

-The Commission will consider the complaint in the light of the applicable European Union law and in line with the enforcement priorities set in the Commission Communication 'EU law: Better Results through Better Application'.
+The Commission will consider the complaint in the light of the applicable European Union law and in line with the enforcement priorities set in the Commission Communication 'EU law: Better Results through Better Application'1.

 Please note that, if the Commission decides to act following your complaint, including by launching a formal infringement procedure, its general aim is to ensure that Member State laws are compliant with EU law and correctly applied.
 The submission of a complaint to the Commission may thus not resolve your specific and individual situation.
 In order to obtain redress, including compensation if warranted, you should take action at national level in the Member State concerned.
-Submitting a complaint to the Commission does not suspend the time limits for starting legal action under national law.
-The Commission may also, in the exercise of its discretion, decide not to open formal infringement procedures, even if it considers that a breach of EU law has occurred.
+Submitting a complaint to the Commission may also, in the exercise of its discretion, decide not to open formal infringement procedures, even if it considers that a breach of EU law has occurred.